 (3) The authority shall cause to have published the brand names of all goods of the class specified in ORS 435.010 that comply with the standards prescribed under subsection (1) of this section.
 [Amended by 1975 c.285 §5; 2009 c.595 §690]

 435.105 Inspection program of certain stock of vendors.
-In lieu of its own inspection program, the State Board of Pharmacy may enter into an agreement with the Oregon Health Authority or a county or district board of health.
-The agreement shall authorize the authority or the board to make inspections of the condom stock to determine that the stock consists only of brands that comply with standards promulgated under ORS 435.100 (1).
-The agreement shall include authority to enforce applicable rules of the State Board of Pharmacy and the authority and such rules of the board shall be considered rules of the authority or the county or district board of health.
-[1973 c.104 §3; 1975 c.285 §6; 2009 c.595 §691]
+In lieu of its own inspection program, the State Board of Pharmacy may enter into an agreement with the Oregon Health Authority or a local public health authority, as defined in ORS 431.003.
+The agreement shall authorize the Oregon Health Authority or the local public health authority to make inspections of the condom stock to determine that the stock consists only of brands that comply with standards promulgated under ORS 435.100 (1).
+The agreement shall include authority to enforce applicable rules of the State Board of Pharmacy.
+[1973 c.104 §3; 1975 c.285 §6; 2009 c.595 §691; 2015 c.736 §85]

 435.110 [Amended by 1969 c.328 §6; repealed by 1975 c.285 §8]

 435.120 Disposition of receipts.
 All license fees collected under ORS 435.010 to 435.130 shall be retained and used by the board in carrying out and enforcing ORS 435.010 to 435.130, except as provided in this section.
 [Amended by 1987 c.905 §23]

 435.130 Jurisdiction over prosecutions.
 Justice courts have concurrent jurisdiction with the circuit courts over all violations of ORS 435.010 to 435.130.

 435.200 Interference by public body with right to obtain and use safe and effective methods of contraception prohibited.
 (1) A public body as defined in ORS 174.109 or, except as provided in ORS 435.225, an officer, employee or agent of a public body may not: